 Align vocabulary for the ‘accessRights’ property.

-DCAT-AP refers to the Access Rights Named Authority List – relevant for metadata quality assessment in data.europa.eu.
+DCAT-AP refers to the Access Rights Named Authority List – relevant for metadata quality assessment in the EDP.

 https://github.com/SEMICeu/GeoDCAT-AP/issues/150.

 For 1 bounding box in ISO XML, 4 instances of locn:geometry and 4 instances of dcat:bbox are provided after the transformation.